Colchester Reef Light (Lake Erie, West): Architecture

 This lighthouse was one of over 500 prominent lighthouses designed and built by William P. Anderson in the late 19th century and early 20th century.

 Original architectural drawings from 1882 depict four floors and an attached fog bell tower accessible from the fourth floor.
 Two floors were designed to be finished living space for the light keeper with the lower (still existing) stone caisson used as a cellar.

 Current condition

-The current skeletal tower and helicopter landing pad are often populated by an invasive non-native species of cormorant and sea gulls.
+The current skeletal tower and helicopter landing pad are often populated by cormorants and gulls.
 A noise making apparatus was installed in an attempt to scare away these birds.
 There is no longer a fog signal at this site.

 The exposed location (particularly the south side) and northerly climate produced significant stresses on the original 1885 structure including fast moving ice during the winter months.
 The cement that surrounded the lighthouse's current stone caisson base has eroded on the south side revealing this ongoing damage.
 The mortar between the stone blocks has deteriorated and is in need of repair.